 References provide valuable information about a candidate's performance, help you to rank candidates, and assist in making your final decision.
 We recommend that you check at least three references for each candidate, with one of those three being a direct supervisor.

-For hiring managers at UWMC, contact your Employment Specialist (ES) to complete references for you for your permanent recruitments.
+For hiring managers at UWMC, contact your employment specialist to complete references for you for your permanent recruitments.

 Collecting references from candidates